Evolution, Ecology & Behavior Graduate Program

 - Because Bloomington is extremely affordable, students can live very comfortably on their stipend.

-- Individual grants from the National Science Foundation, the American Heart Association, and the Howard Hughes Medical Institute.
+- Individual grants from the National Science Foundation, the National Institutes of Health, the American Heart Association, the Howard Hughes Medical Institute, and others

-- Many advanced graduate students are supported as Research Assistants by a grant to the research lab in which they are working.
+- Many advanced graduate students are supported as research assistants through a grant to the research lab in which they are working.
 Most laboratories are funded by 1-3 grants from NIH, NSF, and/or USDA.

-- Associate Instructorships (teaching assistantships) are available for eligible students in all Biology graduate programs, and require a maximum of 20 hours teaching-related duties per week.
-Associate Instructorships provide an excellent opportunity to gain teaching experience, which is a fundamental part of our graduate training.
-Two semesters of teaching experience are required for completion of the Ph.D. degree.
+- Associate instructorships (teaching assistantships) are available for eligible students in all Biology graduate programs and require no more (and often less) than 20 hours teaching-related duties per week.
+Associate instructorships provide an excellent opportunity to immerse oneself into a field and gain teaching experience, which are fundamental aspects of graduate training.
+One semester of teaching experience is required for completion of the Ph.D. degree.

 The Department of Biology seeks a diverse student body and we encourage members of minority groups to apply.
 In addition to fellowship opportunities available in the Department of Biology, Indiana University provides a number of fellowships for minority applicants.